ucsb-cs148-s21/1pm-t2-food-bank/team/user_journey.md

-# user_journey.md
+# User Journey

 ## TL;DR

-Goal, need or desire: Want to know the avaliability and quantity of items at the food bank before you physically go there.
+Goal, need, or desire: know the availability and quantity of items at the food bank before physically being there

-## user stories
+## User Stories

-1. If I'm a student, I can check the app so that I know what is in the food bank.
+1. If I am a student, I can check the app so that I know what is in the food bank.

 2. If I am a student, I can check the app for “what's the daily special menu", avaliavity for food that I want, or looking for a restock of specific food that I have been wanting.